romainjysch/cisco-3w-interfaces/README.md

 - 'insert_switch_name' : replace with the name of the switch
 - 'insert_ip' : replace with the IP address or FQDN

-### Python Script (main.py)

-- 'insert_username' : replace with the username of an account with privileged EXEC mode access
-- 'insert_password' : replace with the username's password